What is household food insecurity?

-It can range from worrying about running out of food, to filling up on cheaper, less nutritious foods, to skipping meals.
+Household food insecurity means that a household doesn’t have enough money for food.
+It can range from worrying about running out of food, filling up on cheaper, less nutritious foods, or to skipping meals.

 It’s a serious public health problem.